-The car licence can be automatically renewed at 70 without any medical examination, but the C1 entitlement cannot be.
+The B car licence entitlement can be automatically renewed at 70 without any medical examination, but the C1 entitlement cannot be.

 Acquired rights provide a pragmatic solution to the administrative and practical problems that would arise when a requirement to hold certain qualifications to operate is introduced or amended.
 Without them there would be a lengthy period when most, if not all, existing practitioners would be barred from working until they had re-qualified, with disastrous consequences for the economy and the country.